simeononsecurity/simeononsecurity.ch/content/articles/the-dark-web-and-cybercrime-a-look/index.en.md

 **4. Practice safe browsing habits:** Be discerning about the websites you visit, refraining from clicking on links in emails or unfamiliar websites.
 Stick to reputable sources and verify the legitimacy of websites before sharing any personal or financial information.

 [**5.
-Employ firewalls and antivirus software:**](https://simeononsecurity.com/recommendations/anti-virus/) Utilize firewalls to control inbound and outbound network traffic and deploy reliable antivirus software to detect and remove malware or suspicious activities from your devices.
+Employ firewalls and antivirus software:**](https://simeononsecurity.com/recommendations/anti-virus/) use firewalls to control inbound and outbound network traffic and deploy reliable antivirus software to detect and remove malware or suspicious activities from your devices.

 [**6.
 Regularly back up your data:**](https://simeononsecurity.com/articles/what-is-the-3-2-1-backup-rule-and-why-you-should-use-it/) Create regular backups of your important data and files.
 This ensures that even if your computer is compromised or your data is stolen, you can restore your information and minimize the impact of potential cyber attacks.